- Formatting Your Resume

 - Skills Section: Take the time to outline and evaluate your skills in this section.
 Include only the skills that pertain to the field which you are involved.

 If you have completed any training sessions or have attained related certificates you may list them here.
 Your skills section should be presented as such:

 • Skill - a brief description about how you use that skill at work.

 • Certificate - when and how you obtained this.

-- References: You should have a separate reference page, but if you'd like to make that more clear to your reader, you may include the text, references available upon request in order to alert them to that particular page in your portfolio.
+- References: You should have a separate reference page, but if you'd like to make that more clear to your reader, you may include the text, "References Available Upon Request" placed at the bottom to alert the employer to that particular page in your portfolio.

 You are bound to format your resume correctly by following the guidelines for resume formatting and taking into account your own personal situation.
-That is one step in the right direction when it comes to the interviewing process.
+That is a step in the right direction when it comes to the interview process.
 Start writing yours by clicking the button: